OCA/field-service/fieldservice_stock_request/README.rst

 To configure this module, you need to:

-* Go to Field Service > Master Data > Locations
-* Create or select a location and set the inventory location
 * Go to Inventory > Configuration > Routes
 * Select the routes that you want to use from a FSM order
 * Check the box 'FSM Order Line' for outbound transfer